iHateRa1n/Firepwn/README.md

 # Firepwn
-Firepwn is a bug in FireFox I found.
-It may work in other browsers [UNTESTED].
-See README.MD after it is released (at some point maybe) for details.
+Firepwn is a bug in FireFox.

+It may work in other browsers, however this is entirely untested.

+Firepwn exploits strings and a certain method to crash the browser.